WEEK 9- Mindfulness (Mindful Body Scan)

 Mindfulness is about paying attention and noticing ourselves and the things around us in a particular way.
 Sometimes our minds wander- we just go through the motions and our minds are not focused on what we are doing in the present moment.
 We might eat without tasting, look without seeing and talk without really knowing what we are saying.
 Mindfulness is the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally, to the unfolding experience (Kabat-Zinn, 2003).
 Mindfulness is an active process leading to awareness.
 We focus on the present rather than the past or future, and we accept what is, without labelling it good or bad.
 Cultivating mindfulness leads to reduced stress and anxiety, improved sleep, greater self-awareness, less anger and frustration, increased confidence, better relationships, improved capacity for focus and concentration, better learning and greater levels of enjoyment in life (Greco et al., 2005; Semple et al., 2006).
 Practising mindfulness involves training our minds to focus on the present moment and notice our environment, feelings, thoughts and sensations.
 Mindfulness can be practised in activities such as eating, washing hands, drawing, colouring in and walking (Dimidjian and Linehan, 2003).

-Description of Positive Education Practice: Mindful Body Scan
+Description of Personal Wellbeing Practice: Mindful Body Scan

 (Teacher to read script for the body scan as follows)

 Today, we will practice a mindfulness exercise.
 You may choose to sit in your chair with hands in your lap, or lay down on the floor.

 Before we begin, please be reminded that you should be comfortable, and in your own space.
 You are to remain silent so as not to distract anyone else, or yourself from the exercise.